Gael Greene’s Morning After Orange fruit soup -

 - Serve in chilled bowls or balloon goblets.

-If you liked this post about Gael Greene’s morning after fruit soup, check out these links:
+If you liked this post about Gael Greene’s morning after orange fruit soup, check out these links:

 - A 2008 NY Times article about Gael Greene just after she was dismissed from New York magazine